flutter/website/src/deployment/fastlane-cd.md

 ## Reference

-The [Flutter Gallery in the Flutter repo](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery) uses Fastlane for continuous deployment.
-See the source for a working example of Fastlane in action.
+The [Flutter Gallery in the Flutter repo](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery) uses fastlane for continuous deployment.
+See the source for a working example of fastlane in action.
 The Flutter framework repository's Cirrus script is [here](https://github.com/flutter/flutter/blob/master/.cirrus.yml).